-When someone asked about liquid castile soap, the first thing that popped into my head was how gentle and nourishing those lovely solid bars of DIY castile soap were.
-It’s great for mother and baby, or anyone with sensitive skin.
-It provides gentle cleansing that leaves skin feeling supple and super soft!
+When someone asked about a DIY liquid castile soap recipe, the first thing that popped into my head was how gentle and nourishing those lovely solid bars of DIY castile soap were.

 Super Versatile Liquid Castile Soap Recipe